mehrab-haque/ozone-realtime-localized-recommender/README.md

     * Time of the day
     * Corresponding ozone layer depth.
     * Path of the sunlight-ray across the atmosphere.
-* Personalized tolerance considering :
+* Personalized UV tolerance considering :
     * Age
     * Gender
     * Color of the skin